Electron-Acoustic Solitons in Magnetized Collisional Nonthermal Plasmas: d EASW s in magnetized plasmas

 We have analyzed the influence of electron-neutral collision via the collisional parameter $\nu$ on the nature of OPdEASWs.
-To do so, we have first considered the propagation of solitary solution (\ref{sol1}), figure is omitted here (stable initial solitary pulse maintains its stability while propagating in a collisionless plasma medium with contant height and width), in a magnetized superthermal collisionless (i.e., $\nu=0$) plasma at an angle $10^{\circ}$ to that of the external magnetic field $B_0$ for $\kappa=3,\,\alpha=0.5,\,\beta=0.5,\,\Omega_c=0.5$, and $u_0=0.01$.
+To do so, we have first considered the propagation of solitary solution (\ref{sol1}), the figure is omitted here (stable initial solitary pulse maintains its stability while propagating in a collisionless plasma medium with constant height and width), in a magnetized superthermal collisionless (i.e., $\nu=0$) plasma at an angle $10^{\circ}$ to that of the external magnetic field $B_0$ for $\kappa=3,\,\alpha=0.5,\,\beta=0.5,\,\Omega_c=0.5$, and $u_0=0.01$.
 The same initial pulse (\ref{sol1}) were then assumed to propagate in a magnetized superthermal collisional plasma (i.e., $\nu=0.05$) for the same plasma parametric values, which is depicted in Figure \ref{Fig4}(a).
 On the other hand, the initial solitary pulse becomes smaller (narrower) in amplitude (width) with time [see Figure \ref{Fig4}(b)] for $\nu=0.1$ and eventually diminishes as time passes.

 Finally, we have examined the influence of obliquity angle $\theta$ and external magnetic field $B_0$ (via $\Omega_c$) on the basic features of OPdEASWs in Figure \ref{Fig6}.
-We recall here that both the nonlinear term $A$ (measures the steepness of waves) and dispersion term $B$ (measures the broadening of waves) are function of $\theta$, while only $B$ depends on $\Omega_c$ -- suggesting the constant amplitude OPdEASWs for different $B_0$ (or $\Omega_c$).
-We have found that the external magnetic field does not have any effects on the amplitude of the OPdEASWs, but it does have significant effect on their width, and their width decreases with the increase in the magnitude of the external magnetic field (see Figure \ref{Fig6}), i. e., the external magnetic field makes the OPdEASWs more spiky, which agrees with previous research work \cite{mamun98,sultana10,SSIK2012,sultana19} for different plasma contexts of space and laboratory plasmas.
+We recall here that both the nonlinear term $A$ (measures the steepness of waves) and dispersion term $B$ (measures the broadening of waves) is a function of $\theta$, while only $B$ depends on $\Omega_c$ -- suggesting the constant amplitude OPdEASWs for different $B_0$ (or $\Omega_c$).
+We have found that the external magnetic field does not have any effects on the amplitude of the OPdEASWs, but it does have significant effect on their which decreases with the increase in the magnitude of the external magnetic field (see Figure \ref{Fig6}), i. e., the external magnetic field makes the OPdEASWs spikier, which agrees with previous research work \cite{SSIK2012,mamun98,sultana19,sultana10} for different plasma contexts of space and laboratory plasmas.